MewsSystems/developers/jobs/Backend/Task/ApiLayer/SOAP/README-SOAP.md

 ## Limitations

 - **Larger payload size**: XML is more verbose than JSON or Protocol Buffers
-- **No real-time updates**: SOAP doesn't support streaming or push notifications
 - **Slower performance**: XML parsing is slower than binary protocols
 - **Limited browser support**: Modern browsers don't have native SOAP clients
+- **Hybrid architecture**: Real-time updates require SignalR connection in addition to SOAP operations

 ## When to Use SOAP vs REST/gRPC